 This continued a nice tradition of reviving classic 1978 images in a new interpretation.
 This one mimics scenes from both Farewell to Yamato and Yamato 2.
 We would later learn the release date for Chapter 2: June 24, 2017.

 February 20: Magazine coverage

 Entermix magazine added two more interviews to the growing list, one each with Sayaka Kanda (Teresa) and Daisuke Ono (Kodai).
-Both will be translated in a future update.
+Read them here.

 February 20: FMV commercial